 A shadow-like figure zoomed past the hangar garage, shooting two triangle-shaped torpedoes inside, destroying the closest X-Wings and A-Wings of Black and Blue squadron.
 The hangar turned into a vacuum, sending the fire further in, disintegrating rows and rows of starfighters.
 Jaycob could do nothing but watch helplessly as the fire inched closer to the familiar blue and white A-Wing.

 He screamed.
 But it was too late.
 He was swept off his feet and shot backwards, through the door in which he came.
 The sheer force of the blast's shockwave caused his helmet's visor to break into hundreds of tiny little pieces, sending shards of glass into his eyes, mouth, and nose.
 The back of his head was the first to collide with the wall behind him, followed by the rest of his body.
-Poe, being further ahead, was also launched back, using Jaycob as a cushion from hitting the wall.
+Poe, being further ahead, was also launched back, sandwiching Jaycob against the wall, breaking his ribs.
 Poe fell forward into someone's arms and got taken away.
 The glass in Jaycob's eyes prevented him from opening them fully, but he could see the remains of the ships and their pilots through the red of his blood tears.
 The only thing he could think of was Tallie.
 Her starfighter lay upside down, completely destroyed.
 It was set ablaze, turning the blue and white paint into black ash.
-Jaycob slumped forward, falling onto his stomach, while keeping his eyes on the hangar.
-With all of his might, he tried to crawl to her, only to be blocked off by emergency blast doors.
+Jaycob slumped forward, falling onto his stomach, and with all of his might, he tried to crawl to her, only to be blocked off by emergency blast doors.

 The last thing he saw was a pair of gloved hands dragging him away from the hangar.